-- In a separate bowl, gently mix together the flour, baking soda and salt.
+- In a separate bowl, gently mix together the flour, cocoa powder, baking soda and salt.

 - Add the flour mixture to the butter mixture and stir well, scraping mixture off the sides of the bowl as needed.
 Once well mixed, continue to mix for 35 to 45 seconds by hand, or 20 seconds with a mixer.
 This is an important step that can't be skipped because it keeps the cookie from falling apart.

 - Add the chocolate chips to the batter and stir to evenly distribute.